ArinzeGit/Bouncing-Balls-Animation/README.md

 # Bouncing Balls Animation
 ![](assets/BouncingBallScreenshot.PNG)
 ## Context and Description
 This project contains balls bouncing around in a canvas element, changing direction when they hit vertical or horizontal boundaries.
-I did this project to practice animation using the HTML Canvas element.
+I did this project to practice using JavaScript to control objects in the HTML animation Canvas.
 ## How to run
 * Ensure you have a modern web browser installed
 * Open the index.html file in your web browser